theMikeD/add-seo-meta-tags/README.md

 #### Thanks
+The plugin was re-written by @theMikeD to bring the code in line with current best practices and standards.

 The following people have in one way or another contributed to this project:

 - Feedback and bug reporting: